junxit/us-congress-bills-113/metadata.md

 - 2013-12-04 — Rule H. Res.
 429 passed House.
 - 2013-12-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7489)
 - 2013-12-04 — The previous question was ordered on the amendment (A002) pursuant to the rule. (consideration: CR H7487)
+- 2013-12-09 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.